johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

-TableGen is a domain-specific, declarative language for compactly expressing detailed information about target platforms, including their processor families, register sets, and instruction formats and functionality.
+TableGen is a domain-specific, declarative language for compactly expressing detailed information about target platforms, including their processor families and register sets, as well as detailed information about every machine-languge instruction that each platform supports.

 TableGen .td files act as a single source of truth for the source and binary representations of machine-language instructions for each target platform.